jano-wol/aristotle/README.md

 ./scripts/solve.sh
 ```

-On first run, you'll be prompted to create an API key file - follow the prompt's instructions to place it in the correct location.
+On first run, you'll be prompted to create an API key file - follow the prompt's instruction to place it in the correct location.
 Select a problem from the interactive list.
 Solutions will be saved to `solutions/` once complete.

 To check the status of submitted problems on the Aristotle API (queued, in progress, completed):
 ```bash